 LAR (d)(1) Return Date.
-In a possessory action under Rule D, a judicial officer may order that the statement of interest and answer be filed on a date earlier than twenty-one days after arrest.
+In a possessory action under Rule D, a judicial officer may order that the statement of interest and answer be filed on a date earlier than 20 twenty calendar days after arrest.
 The order may also set a date for expedited hearing of the action.

 Local Admiralty Rule (e).
-Actions In Rem and Ouasi In Rem.
-General Provisions.
+Actions In Rem and Quasi In Rem.
+General Provisions